The Complete Guide to using Nature-throid: Dosing + Weight loss & More

 Much of this tolerance is likely due to the various fillers and binders used in each medication.

-This change either dramatically improved or worsened the tolerance of the medication in many patients.
+This change either dramatically improved or worsened the tolerance of the medication in some patients.

-The binder methylcellulose acts like a "glue" in the body and delays absorption of the medication.
+The binder methylcellulose acts like a "glue" in the body and delays absorption of medication.